 Select Joystick in Sim

 Once it’s setup properly, your flight controller will appear as a joystick, and you can select it in the simulator.
-You will also need to go through the calibration process for the first time.
+You will also need to go through the calibration process for the first time in the simulator.

-If you are doing this on a quad, it’s best to turn off USB_HID_CDC before your next flight.
+If you are doing this on a quad, it’s best to turn off USB_HID_CDC before your next flight, just in case.

 set usb_hid_cdc = off save